yoshidayasutaka/mcp/CONTRIBUTING.md

 1. You are working against the latest source on the *main* branch.
 2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.
-For instance.
 For instance, if you want to propose a new MCP Server, you would need to fist open a RFC issue.

 The [Developer guide](DEVELOPER_GUIDE.md) provides the steps to set up your dev environment and make sure your code is ready before you submit your pull request.